The Scene of Arizona's Last Stagecoach Robbery?

 It is places like this along the old road that I was glad that we chose to walk the route instead of trying to drive it.
 This is along the bypass of the chokepoint in the photo above.
 The first time that I was here, there were two jeeps returning from up in the canyon.
 One had broken a front axle maneuvering around in the wash.
 The broken vehicle had to be strapped up this particular spot.
 It seems that it was not only the early travelers who had issues with this road.

-These photos are of the section of road visible in the GE view.
+These photos are of the section of road where it has crossed to the north side of the wash in the GE view above.
 The road was usually much closer to the channel than it was here.
-There was some excavation required to create this piece of road bed.
+There was some excavation required to create this piece of the road bed.

 Just upstream from the well-preserved section of road, the route is once again in the wash bottom.
-Would the stagecoaches have driven the road in conditons similar to this?
+Would the stagecoaches have been able to travel the road in conditons similar to this?

-It is a little more than 1 1/2 miles up to Kane Spring from BM2511 on the 1910 map or letter C on the modern map.
+It is a little more than 1 1/2 miles up to Kane Spring from BM2511 on the 1910 topographic map.
 It is not a difficult walk.
-Driving the route will be a bit more challenging.
-It is sometimes necessary to deviate away from the old road bed where it still shows.
-The road sections are sometimes grown over or the cutbanks are too tall and steep to mess with.
+Driving the route would be a bit more challenging.
+It is sometimes necessary to deviate away from the old road bed.
+The road is sometimes grown over or the cutbanks at the edge of the wash are too tall and steep to mess with.

 Kane Spring is accurately placed on the 1910 map, but not the 2003 version.
 The spring has formed behind a massive rock formation that spans the width of the canyon.